 What to Expect During

 The scope is long enough to reach the entire length of the colon, containing a light and a tube.
 These tools allow doctors to pump air or carbon dioxide into the colon.
 The air inflates the colon, which helps provide the medic a greater view of the lining of the colon.
-When removing the scope or when the air is being pumped in, the patient may feel abdominal cramping or the urge to have a bowel movement.
 In certain cases, doctors may use the procedure to take tissue samples (biopsies).
 They do so through inserting instruments through the channel and can also remove polyps along with other areas of abnormal tissue.

 After the Procedure

 Patients should expect to feel a bit bloated.
-In addition, it’s likely that patients will pass gas for a few after the completion of the exam.
+In addition, it’s likely that patients will pass gas for several hours after the completion of the exam.
 This is the way to clear the air from the colon.
 To assist in the recovery try walking to relieve the discomfort.

 Cinco Ranch TX Colonoscopy Near Me

 Contact Dr. Maher today to make him your Cinco Ranch TX Colonoscopy Near Me.
 You can contact the clinic at (281) 945-5190.
 Our services webpages have great information, and our online patient forms can save you time on your visit.
 Your “Cinco Ranch TX Colonoscopy Near Me” search led you here, so set an appointment today.

 - Located in Fort Bend and Harris County

 - Learn more about Cinco Ranch TX here